Tissue-Engineering-BioImaging-Lab/MitoTex/README.md

 1. Select input and output file directories
 2. Saves the results in csv and xlsx formats

-### Running ANOVA feature selection and Machine learning classification
+### Running Recursive Feature Elimination (RFE) feature selection and Machine learning classification
-1. Run the ANOVA feature selection first
+1. Run the RFE feature selection to select the top 20 features
 2. Select your labelled csv file and select output directory
-3. To run the machine learning classification, select either decision tree or Support vector machine and run machine learning pipeline
+3. To run the machine learning classification, select either binary or multiclass decision tree or Support vector machine and run machine learning pipeline
-4. Select the previously outputted ANOVA selected feature csv file
+4. Select the previously outputted RFE selected feature csv file

 ---